Alfresco/alfresco-ng2-components/.devcontainer/README.md

    git config --global commit.gpgsign true
    ```

-2. Export your public key so the container can import it:
+2. Optional fallback: export your public key so the container can import it
+  when the host pubring mount is unavailable (for example host setups without
+  `~/.gnupg/pubring.kbx`):

    ```bash
    # on the HOST, from repo root (auto-uses git user.signingkey)